Menu

 Mistake of Fact

-A person who makes an honest mistake about the facts of a situation may not have the required criminal intent.
-Someone who leaves a bicycle in a bike stand, returns and rides off on another bicycle the same colour and model could use this defence.
+A mistake of fact defence involves asking if the accused honestly believed in a mistaken set of facts which, if true, would have rendered the act or omission an innocent one.
+The accused’s belief must also be based on reasonable grounds.
+Someone who leaves a bicycle in a bike stand, returns and rides off on another bicycle the same colour and model may be able to use this defence.
 The rider was mistaken about which bike belonged to them, not about whether it was illegal to take someone else's bike.

 Provocation